jogboms/iAf2du/README.md

 # iAf2du
-A simple demonstration for Angular2 and NW.js (node-webkit)
+A simple demonstration for Angular2, ForerunnerDB (an in-browser implementation of MongoDB) and NW.js (node-webkit)

 ## installation